 Alexis Denisof and Amy Acker are both charter members of the Joss Whedon ensemble.
 Denisof played Wesley Wyndam-Pryce in nine episodes of Whedon's Buffy the Vampire Slayer and one hundred episodes of Angel; Senator Daniel Perrin in four episodes of Whedon's Dollhouse, and "The Other" in The Avengers.
 Amy Acker played Winifred "Fred" Burkle in over sixty episodes of Angel and Dr. Claire Saunders in over a dozen episodes of Dollhouse as well as playing Lin in The Cabin in the Woods.
 Now the pair star opposite each other—as Benedick and Beatrice—in Whedon's feature film adaptation of Much Ado About Nothing.
 In addition to many other film and TV credits, both have Shakespeare plays on their resumes: Acker in a previous production of Much Ado, and Denisof as Tybalt in a telefilm of Romeo & Juliet and as fight director for a Royal Shakespeare Company production of Hamlet.
-We chatted at San Francisco's Fairmont Hotel.
+During Denisof and Acker's stay for the San Francisco International Film Festival, we chatted at San Francisco's Fairmont Hotel.

 Groucho: First of all, what can you tell me about these Shakespeare evenings that Joss used to host?
 When did you first get involved with those?